akka/akka/akka-docs/scala/fault-tolerance.rst

 Test Application
 ----------------

-The following section shows the effects of the different actions in practice, wherefor a test setup is needed.
+The following section shows the effects of the different directives in practice, wherefor a test setup is needed.
 First off, we need a suitable supervisor:

 .. includecode:: code/akka/docs/actor/FaultHandlingDocSpec.scala